KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	:start-at: #include <DebugOutput
 	:end-at: .h>

-Next, we add the `GraphicsAPI_....h` header to include the Graphics API code of your chosen graphics API.
+Next, we add the `GraphicsAPI_....h` header to include the `GraphicsAPI` code of your chosen graphics API.
 This will in turn include `GraphicsAPI.h`, `HelperFunctions.h`  and `OpenXRHelper.h`.

 .. container:: d3d11